dashpradeep99/docker-complete-tutorial/8-Automated-builds.md

 ## Conclusion

-Congrats !! you have completed this lab and learned how to integrate Github and Dockerhub to automate your image builds!
+Congrats !! you have completed this lab and learned how to integrate Github and DockerHub to automate your image builds!

 ### Share on Twitter!